Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Background

-In this article, we shall focus primarily on the two differing cases described above: quantum algorithms whose interaction graphs admit $1)$ linear and $2)$ nonlinear forms (disjointed interaction graphs are briefly discussed in \cref{real-benchmarks-section}).
-The emphasis on linear interaction graphs is justified for two main reasons.
-Firstly, in fields such as quantum chemistry, the simulation of fermionic quantum systems can be carried out by encoding the qubits via a \textit{Jordan-Wigner transformation} \cite{quantum_chem1,benjamin1,quantum_chem2}; such an encoding scheme can give rise to circuits known as \textit{linear SWAP networks} \cite{quantum_chem3,quantum_chem4}, which exhibit linearity in their corresponding interaction graphs.
-Secondly, a quantum algorithm with a linear interacting-graph representation is, in a sense, hardware agnostic; such algorithms exhibit only nearest-neighbor two-qubit gate invocations, and are thus adaptable to any architecture.
-Designing a qubit-mapping algorithm for the goal of executing such algorithms was therefore paramount in our considerations.
-Conversely, our motivation for investigating \textit{graph nonlinearity} as it applies to the qubit-mapping problem is not motivated necessarily with respect to realistic implementations \textit{per se}, but rather as a method with which to understand the advantages and limitations concomitant with the design of our heuristic mapping algorithm.
-In this way, we qualify and quantify our greedy heuristic with respect to possible realistic implementations, in addition to addressing some advantages and limitations of our mapper.
-In the following section, we will detail our approach for the qubit-mapping algorithm, specifically made with the previously-mentioned goals in mind.
+In this article, we shall focus primarily on the two differing cases described above: quantum algorithms whose IGs admit $1)$ path-like and $2)$ cycle-like forms (such IGs are briefly discussed in \cref{real-benchmarks-section}).
+The emphasis on path-like IGs is justified for two main reasons.
+Firstly, in fields such as quantum chemistry, the simulation of fermionic quantum systems can be carried out by encoding the qubits via a \textit{Jordan-Wigner transformation} \cite{quantum_chem1,benjamin1,quantum_chem2}; such an encoding scheme can give rise to circuits known as \textit{linear SWAP networks} \cite{quantum_chem3,quantum_chem4}, exhibiting path-like IGs.
+Secondly, a quantum algorithm with a path-like interacting-graph representation is, in a sense, hardware agnostic; such algorithms exhibit only nearest-neighbor two-qubit gate invocations, and are thus adaptable to any architecture.
+Designing a qubit-assignment algorithm for the goal of considering such quantum algorithms is therefore paramount.
+Conversely, our precise motivation for investigating \textit{graph cyclicity} as it applies to the qubit-assignment problem is not motivated necessarily with respect to realistic implementations, but rather as a method by which to probe the limits of when our HQAA effectively fails to find an adequate solution.
+In this way, we set forth a method by which to diagnose and analyze the effectiveness of a general HQAA with respect to a diverse plethora of interaction-graph topological structures, whilst keeping the coupling-graph connectivity constant; moreover, we utilize a similar framework to investigate the scaling properties of our HQAA, in particular as the size of the QPU increases.
+In the following section, we will detail our approach for the qubit-assignment algorithm, specifically made with the previously-mentioned goals in mind.